-This might sound complex, but we make online voice-over casting simple by allowing prospective buyers to explore huge volumes of audio material and ultimately identify the exact attributes they are looking for in a voice and the emotion they are seeking to evoke from their respective audience.
+We offer a global marketplace for producers, agents and casting directors to identify suitably skilled and experienced voice talent for their productions.
+We make online voice-over casting simple by allowing prospective buyers to quickly explore massive volumes of audio material and ultimately identify the exact attributes and qualities they are looking for in a voice and the emotion they seek to evoke from their respective audience.

 Young Male, UK Liverpool accent, Inspiring read.

 If that's you, and you've got an audio Demo that matches those attributes, you've got an excellent chance of being shortlisted and booked!

 To help maximise your visibility in search, you need as many audio Demos as possible.
 You'll also maximise the visibility of your profile by uploading material in your best tone(s) style(s).

 If you perform in a variety of styles, we recommend uploading Demo Samples in the following specific tones for each accent or language you perform best in: